Components of the Intern Experience at the Minnesota Historical Society

 Interns are generally expected to complete their work only during weekday hours (7:30 a.m. - 5 p.m.).
 With the exception of internships at some of our historic sites, weekend and evening schedules may be observed only if the intern supervisor finds it appropriate for an intern to work during such hours.
 Please refer to specific position description for details for time requirements for each position.

-All interns are required to participate in monthly cohort meetings on Tuesday evenings from 4:30-7:00 PM.
+All interns are required to participate in monthly cohort meetings which are generally on Tuesday evenings from 4:30-7:00 PM (from 3:00-6:00 pm in the Summer semester).
 The schedule for cohort meetings is set each semester.

 The Society is committed to providing a safe and secure environment for visitors, staff, interns and volunteers.
 Consequently, interns are required to pass abackground check as a condition of placement.